EMPAT94/empat94.github.io/_gs/Chapter 27 - Lay of Land.md

 I sat beside Carol, who immediately leaned over and whispered, "Didja, ya know...?" and glanced at Francisa.

 "Naw...
-I'm not that stupid ya know."
+I'm not that short-sighted you know."
 I retorted.
-She raised her hand in mock apology, saying something about men and their thinking.
+She raised her hands in mock apology, saying something about men and their thinking equipment.

 It was at that moment that Taro strolled in.
 With the remaining princess in tow.
 Clinging on to each other like newlyweds.
 'Damn it, they got him.
 Hook, line and sinker!'